ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Defines the maximum number of CPUs that can be implemented within a cluster on the platform.

+*   **#define : PLATFORM_NUM_AFFS**

+    Defines the total number of nodes in the affinity heirarchy at all affinity levels used by the platform.

 *   **#define : PRIMARY_CPU**

     Defines the `MPIDR` of the primary CPU on the platform.
 This value is used